schachmat/ttpch/README.md

 stdout/stderr.
 Of course it needs a fitting iptables ruleset loaded to work properly.
 If any errors occur, they are logged and ignored.

-ttpch has fixed calls to iptables.
-If they do not fit your iptables setup, they can be easily changed by editing the code. ttpch was created with the following iptables ruleset in mind (There are two places where you have to change `111` to the uid of the `tor` user on your system):
+ttpch can execute arbitrary commands on route add/delete events, which are not the default route.
+They can be configured in `config.h` after running make once. ttpch was created with the following iptables ruleset in mind (There are two places where you have to change `111` to the uid of the `tor` user on your system):

 	*nat
 	:OUTPUT ACCEPT